isabdch/cryptocurrency-viewer/README.md

 ## ✏️ Project Description

 This application was developed to demonstrate my skills regarding the technologies used in this project and my logical thinking.
-This project's intention is to show the price of cryptocurrencies in real-time, and for that I integrated the CoinGecko API, in a way the price automatically updates without the need to refresh the page.
+This project's intention is to show the price of cryptocurrencies in real-time, and for that I integrated the CoinGecko API in a way so that the price automatically updates without the need to refresh the page.

 <br />